 - Bone-in pork chop, room temperature, rubbed on both sides with sea salt and cracked pepper

-- 3 or 4 red potatoes, cut into 4 wedges each
+- 3 or 4 red or yukon potatoes, cut into 4 wedges each

-Finish off in the oven for about 10 more minutes with the potatoes, until meat thermometer registers 165 or 170.
+- Finish off in the oven for about 5-10 more minutes with the potatoes, until meat thermometer registers 165.
 Do not stick the thermometer straight down into the chop; rather, insert it lengthwise and away from the bone.
 Let rest for 5-10 minutes.

 - Pull out the potatoes and plate everything.